molarmanful/RobotaPsyche/jan31/topic-proposal.md

 # Topic Proposal: Robots and Religion

 How does technology affect how humans interact with religious practices and higher power(s)?
 With what mindset do human creators approach the creation of religion-facing technologies?
-What are the ramifications of a robot being treated as a deity or manifestation of a deity?
+How possible would it be for a robot to become the ideological center of a religion?

 - [Terry Davis, TempleOS](https://templeos.org)
 - [Robot priests](https://www.bbc.com/news/av/technology-58983047)